markets/suchtube/README.md

 Any kind of idea, suggestion or bug report are really welcome!
 Just fork the repo, make your hack and send a pull request.

-Thanks to all contributors, you rock :metal:
+Thanks to all contributors, you rock 🙌

 ## Development